 “I knew time was limited,” Lillie recalled.
 “I called 911, but they couldn’t come out.
 I was holding the baby and, with my girls, was running in the street with water up to our waist.
 A neighbor across the street saw us and he grabbed the baby and rushed us to the hospital.”

 Little Courtney had suffered a cranial fracture.
 Lillie’s youngest daughter spent three days unconscious in the ICU before she finally woke up.

-Lillie’s challenges seemed insurmountable – sheltering, feeding, and clothing her daughters, rebuilding her life, and getting Courtney to essential doctor appointments, all while the costs continued to climb.
+Lillie’s challenges seemed insurmountable – sheltering, feeding, and clothing her daughters, rebuilding her life, and getting Courtney to essential doctor appointments, all while the cost if it all continued to climb.
 “It was devastating,” she said.
-One of her managers at the hospital gave her the phone number to call the HCA Healthcare Hope Fund.
+One of her managers at the hospital gave her the phone number to call for the Hope Fund.

 Lillie McClain featured in YOU Magazine, Summer 2006